 Revealing a transgender person’s birth name without their explicit permission, a practice called “deadnaming,” is an invasion of privacy that undermines authentic identity, as does using pronouns or gendering that don’t reflect that identity.
-We host a media reference guide for journalists that explains why this practice is offensive to trans people.
-More resources here and here.
+GLAAD host’s a media reference guide for journalists that explains why this practice is offensive to trans people, in addition to our report, Doubly Victimized: Reporting on Transgender Victims of Crime.

 For transgender people, the relationships to their names are complicated, to say the least.
 What they are called has power, and hearing a blatantly masculine or feminine name applied to you when you’re trying to realign your gender in a different direction can be a source of profound, dysphoria-inducing anxiety.
 Hearing or seeing one’s old name can induce a visceral sense of terror that no matter how much progress one makes in their transition, the person they used to be (or pretended to be) is still there.